manesec/maketoolkit-db/Notes/Windows/Powershell/Check DPAPI.md

-# Check DPAPI with all user.
+# Check DPAPI with all user

+some certification file on window system.

 # Oneline
 ```powershell